-Frequent washings of the vehicle are required to remove grime and contaminants that can stain and oxidize paint and accelerate corrosion of plated and polished metal surfaces.
+Frequent washing of the vehicle is required to remove road grime and contaminants that can stain and oxidize paint and accelerate corrosion of plated and polished metal surfaces.
 Waxing offers added protection against staining and oxidation.
-But to allow enough time for your truck's finish to cure, wait about 30 days after the date of manufacture before waxing.
 Do not apply wax in the hot sun and do not friction burn the paint with a buffing machine.
-Occasionally spray weather-stripping on doors and windows with silicone compound to help preserve resiliency.
+Occasionally spray weatherstripping on doors and windows with silicone compound to help preserve resiliency.
 This is especially useful in freezing weather to prevent doors and windows from sticking shut with ice.